jrmazure/ece5831-2024-final-project/README.md

 #
 # Github and Drive File Explanation - https://github.com/jrmazure/ece5831-2024-final-project

+## Summary ipynb file - final-project.ipynb
+#### This file shows all python and ipynb files in one for quick viewing and demo pruposes.
+It can also be found at https://drive.google.com/drive/folders/10PB3pAUjPRphave760XDYh47mLhVydeQ?usp=drive_link with full putput file at (https://drive.google.com/drive/folders/1YL10vvFbnQ0IFBt3qcmYRlPxShJGFYF5?usp=drive_link)

 ## Images Folder on Google Drive
 #### A classification and detection folder exist for each use-case (stop sign detection and flower classification)